aragon/aragon.js/README.md

 // Set up app
 const app = new Aragon()

+// Set app identifier
+// Just an example, should be more descriptive (e.g. for our token manager, we use the ticker of the token it manages) app.identify(Math.random())

 // Listen to events and build app state const state$ = app.store((state, event) => {
   // Initial state